 The modern Christian in a free and tolerant western culture is not subject to the conditions that the first Christians faced.
-Hence, the Sermon on the Mount is humanly impossible, too perfect and intended for another world.
-But to those that live in areas of persecution and death, it is the only attitude one has to have in order to serve Christ.
-It is because these witnesses, who suffer for Christ that they feel blessed.
-It is when Christians share in Christ’s suffering that they shall also share in His glory (Ro.8: 17).
-Job asked his wife in the midst of tragedy, “Shall we accept good from God, and not trouble (Job 02: 10)?”
-Persecution and tribulation for Christians are inevitable (Mt.24: 9-14; Jn.16: 33).
-Perhaps then, The Sermon on the Mount shall make a lot more sense.
+Hence, “The Sermon on the Mount” is humanly impossible, too perfect!
+And therefore, “The “Sermon on the Mount” is intended for another world.
+However, to those that live in areas of persecution and death, it is the only attitude one has to have in order to serve Christ.
+It is because these witnesses, who suffer for Christ, that they feel blessed.
+It is when Christians share in Christ’s suffering that they shall also share in His glory (Romans 8: 17).
+Job asked his wife in the midst of tragedy, “Shall we accept good from God, and not trouble (Job 2: 10)?”
+Persecution and tribulation for Christians are inevitable (Matthew 24: 9-14; John 16: 33).
+Perhaps then, “The Sermon on the Mount” shall make a lot more sense.
 In addition to the nine blessings, there are eleven more blessings in The New Testament.
-All of the beatitudes reflect the mind of Christ and create contentment for the Christian (Phil.2: 5; 04: 11).
+All of the “Beatitudes” reflect the mind of Christ and create contentment for the Christian (Philippians 2: 5; 4: 11).